MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-flat-file-disassembly-using-a-header-and-trailer.md

 ---
-title: "Walkthrough: Flat File Disassembly Using a Header and Trailer | Microsoft Docs"
+title: "Walkthrough: Flat File Disassembly Using a Header and Trailer"
-description: Use the Flat File Schema wizard to create a header schema, trailer schema, and body schema, and then disassemble a flat file in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Use the Flat File Schema wizard to create a header schema, trailer schema, and body schema, and then disassemble a flat file in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 715af9cc-d718-483d-b593-64462aa5a58b
-caps.latest.revision: 16
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Walkthrough: Flat File Disassembly Using a Header and Trailer